 However, I would usually find that nothing much opened before noon, so I slowly adjusted my daily schedule to fit in more with the local culture – going to bed late, waking up late.

+An aspect that I can’t leave out of this Morocco travel guide.
 This was one of the biggest concerns I had about traveling to Morocco as a female, and traveling with only one other female through the country – the aggressive men.

 I heard horror stories before I arrived from fellow female friends about their less than okay experiences walking around Fes, or on Sahara desert tours with creepy guides.